It is a good idea to keep an updated list of medications that the person in your care is currently taking.

 - Keep medication out of the sight and out of reach of children.

 - You may want to purchase plastic dosettes from the pharmacy that organize pills into daily compartments.
-Pharmacies can also prepare blister packs.
+Pharmacies can also prepare custom blister packs.
 These blister packs may also assist to confirm which medications have been taken.